-What is the Duke of Edinburgh's International Award?
+What is the Duke Award?

-Any young person between the ages of 14 and 24 can do their Award – completely regardless of ability, religion, social background or anything else.
-The Duke is not about being better than others, but about setting challenging goals and moving personal boundaries.
-Participation is more like a marathon than a sprint!
+Anyone between the ages of 14 and 24 can participate in the Duke Award – regardless of ability, social background, religion or anything else.
+The Duke Award is not about being better than others, but about setting challenging goals and moving personal boundaries as a person.

-How old do I have to be and how long will it take?
+How old do I have to be?

 - Bronze: 14 years